Facts on Twisted Stomach / GDV in Dogs

-Bloat can be a funny word sometimes – but there is nothing funny about bloat when it comes to dogs – this issue in dogs is downright scary and must be addressed immediately and properly.
+Bloat sounds be a funny word, but there is nothing funny about bloat when it comes to dogs.
+The issue of dog bloat this is downright scary and must be addressed immediately and properly.

 Because of the urgency of this condition, it is very important to be able to identify the symptoms of GDV.
 If you witness the following conditions, take your dog to the vet or an emergency animal clinic immediately.

 - Bloating in the stomach.
 This is not subtle swelling – it will be obvious that the dog’s belly is distended with air and gas.

 - Repeated attempts to vomit or belch.
 The dog will try to release the buildup and pressure of air inside.
 With GDV, the entrance and exit to the abdominal cavity have been pinched off by the twisting of the stomach and the effort to belch or vomit will be futile.

 - Shallow panting.
 These small rapid breaths are a sign that the dog is in distress.